nasirhafeez/ubiquiti-twilio/README.md

 # Ubiquiti Captive Portal with Twilio Verify
 Ubiquiti external captive portal with SMS login using Twilio Verify.

+The captive portal web server can be setup using the instructions given [here](https://gist.github.com/nasirhafeez/4e1c2c5536d313db96e2b4ce4b3b269e).
 The following actions are required to use the code given in this repo:

 Create a file `parameters.php` with the following variables (be sure to set the appropriate permissions so that it's not accessible by unauthorized users):
  ```